Siddharthdubey1994/User-Auth/README.md

     The server will start on http://localhost:3000. //right now the host is hardcoded as localhost you can change that

-Please refer to the swagger.yaml for enpoints info
+Please refer to the swagger.yaml for endpoints info